Murdo-C/captainmurdo.github.io/_posts/2018-6-22-Jekyll-Now-Learnings.md

 ![Safari Tabs](/images/safari-tabs.png)

-Using [RealFaviconGenerator](https://realfavicongenerator.net) I was able to upload my standard **//**{: style="color: darkBlue"} logo, `hex #4183c4` naturally, and generate the required selection of favicons.
+Using [RealFaviconGenerator](https://realfavicongenerator.net) I was able to upload my standard **//**{: style="color: blue"} logo, `hex #4183c4` naturally, and generate the required selection of favicons.
 Adding the files into my site's GitHub repo and updating my `default.html` layout with the provided HTML code was all it took to tick the first piece of customisation off my list.

 From there, I began delving into the `style.scss` file to tinker.
 Sass/CSS is the first area I really want to explore and understand properly and the sheer volume of guides and explainers on these topics will keep me busy for ~~months~~ years.